cr0ssing/raam.client.js/README.md

 RAAM uses the same quantum proof signing scheme and hash function used in IOTA to sign transactions.
-These techniques enable the construction of secure data channels providing data integrity and authorship authenication.
+These techniques enable the construction of secure data channels providing data integrity and authorship authentication.
 Furthermore the data is encrypted and, hence it is stored on the tangle, immutable.
 By using optional passwords for a channel or for specific messages reading access can be limited to a specific private audience.
 RAAM can be used without any changes to IOTA nodes.
 Each message strenthens the IOTA network, because RAAM messages at their core are a set of zero-value transactions, confirming other